Revealed: How did OpenAI develop its reasoning model?

 The "Strawberry" Project: The Key Breakthrough Triggering the Reasoning Revolution

-Early GPT models were good at handling text but often "confused" when facing basic mathematics.
+Early GPT models were good at handling text but often "confused" when faced with basic mathematics.

-Its core is an unprecedented combination of three technologies:
+Its core lies in an unprecedented combination of three technologies:

-Large Language Model (LLM): It provides a vast knowledge base and language skills.
+Large Language Model (LLM): Provides a vast knowledge base and language capabilities.

-Reinforcement Learning (RL): In a simulated environment, the model is trained to make better choices through a "reward - punishment" mechanism (i.e., feedback on whether the answer is correct).
+Reinforcement Learning (RL): In a simulated environment, trains the model to make better choices through a "reward - punishment" mechanism (i.e., feedback on whether the answer is correct).
 This is the same technology used when AlphaGo defeated Lee Sedol.

-Test - time computation: The model is given more time and computing power to "think," and it repeatedly plans, verifies, and checks its steps before giving the final answer.
+Test - time computation: Gives the model more time and computing power to "think," repeatedly planning, verifying, and checking its steps before giving the final answer.

 This combination gave birth to a new method - "Chain - of - Thought, CoT."
-Instead of directly giving the answer, the model shows a complete problem - solving train of thought, just like a human being.
+Instead of directly giving the answer, the model, like a human, shows a complete problem - solving train of thought.
 Researcher El Kishky couldn't hide his excitement when describing the scene at that time:

 I could see the model starting to reason.
-It would notice mistakes and backtrack, and it would get frustrated.
+It would notice mistakes and backtrack; it would get frustrated.
 It was really like reading someone's mind.

-This breakthrough directly led to the emergence of the o1 reasoning model in the fall of 2024.
-The appearance of o1 shocked the world, and the 21 core researchers behind it became the most sought - after talents in Silicon Valley.
-Zuckerberg of Meta offered a compensation package worth hundreds of millions of dollars to poach five of them to form a new department focused on super - intelligence.
+This breakthrough directly led to the birth of the o1 reasoning model in the fall of 2024.
+The emergence of o1 shocked the world and made the 21 core researchers behind it the most sought - after talents in Silicon Valley.
+Meta's Zuckerberg offered a compensation package worth hundreds of millions of dollars to poach five of them to form a new department focused on super - intelligence.

 03